 - Educate yourself and your family on how head lice is transmitted.

 Keep in mind that these suggestions will reduce the chances of contracting head lice, but they are not a guarantee.
-Head lice are very contagious and prevalent, and the only way to absolutely guarantee that you prevent lice is to remain isolated from other human beings.
+Head lice are very contagious and prevalent, and the only ways to absolutely prevent lice is to remain isolated from other human beings or be completely bald.

 Conclusion